 What do you do with broken candy canes?

 So now I take those broken candy canes and turn them into cookies.
-A quick pulse in the blender and the candy canes are broken down into pieces the size of mini chocolate chips, the perfect size for cookies.
+With a quick pulse in the blender, the candy canes are broken down into pieces the size of mini chocolate chips, the perfect size for cookies.

 Christmas Cookie Exchanges

 These cookies are a perfect addition to any Christmas Cookie Exchange.
 I get tons of requests to add these cookies to my baskets of cookies.
 I also get asked for the recipe every Christmas so my friends can bake them for their Christmas Cookies.

 Because these are nut free, they are also great for school Christmas events.
 I have sent these in for bake sales at Christmas time at my kids’ schools, where they sell out.
 And I usually add a recipe card to the individually wrapped cookies.
 This way the kids can get their parents to bake them at home.

 The dough for Candy Cane Chocolate Chip Cookies needs to be chilled for 2 hours before baking.
 But can also be kept in the fridge for longer, up to 3 days.